pepkata20/TodoApi/README.md

 Update the `DefaultConnection` string in `appsettings.json` with your MySQL server details:
 "ConnectionStrings": { "DefaultConnection": "server=localhost;database=TodoDb;user=root;password=yourPassword;" }

-### 3. Apply Migrations
+### 3. Create the database
-dotnet ef database update
+In Package Manager Console:
+  Add-Migration InitialCreate
+  Update-Database

 ### 4. Run the Application

-The API will be available at `https://localhost:5001` (or the port shown in the console).
+The API will be available at `https://localhost:7041` (or the port shown in the console).

 ### 5. Explore the API

-Navigate to `https://localhost:5001/swagger` to view and test the API endpoints using Swagger UI.
+Navigate to `https://localhost:7041/swagger/index.html` to view and test the API endpoints using Swagger UI.

 ## Running Tests

 Unit tests are located in the `TodoApi.Tests` project.
-To run tests: dotnet test
+To run tests:
+dotnet test

 ## API Endpoints